Work with us: opportunities with Trees for Life

 Diversity, Equity and Inclusion

 The key to rewilding’s success is people.
-At Trees for Life we welcome applications from everyone.
 We pride ourselves on being an inclusive organisation, and recognise that some communities currently remain underrepresented in the environmental and conservation sector, including in the Scottish Highlands.
-We welcome applications from individuals from minority ethnic backgrounds, disabled communities, and those from underrepresented socioeconomic backgrounds.
+We welcome applications from individuals from minority ethnic backgrounds, people with disabilities, and those from underrepresented socioeconomic backgrounds.
 We are committed to proactively diversifying our sector, especially in leadership roles.

 Just as biodiversity enhances ecosystems, diverse people enrich our sector and help us take bolder, more impactful action for nature.
 Rewilding is a shared journey, and together, we’re crafting a diverse, living landscape that supports communities and local livelihoods.